-Ms. Windrow would be entitled to receive a severance payment equal to one year's base salary if she is terminated by the Company without cause, or she terminates her employment for good reason, as described on page 44.
-Ms. Windrow is bound by restrictive covenants in the form of non-competition and non-solicitation of employees during the term of her employment and for a period of one year thereafter.
+Mr. Schulz would be entitled to receive a severance payment equal to one year's base salary plus pro rata bonus if he is terminated by the Company without cause, if he terminates his employment for good reason, or if his employment is terminated within two years following a change in control of the Company, as described on page 35.
+Mr. Schulz is bound by restrictive covenants in the form of non-competition and non-solicitation of employees during the term of his employment and for a period of one year thereafter.

-Ms. Lazzaris would be entitled to receive a severance payment equal to one year's base salary if she is terminated by the Company without cause, if she terminates her employment for good reason, or if her employment is terminated within one year following a change in control of the Company (other than for cause), as described on page 43.
+Ms. Lazzaris would be entitled to receive a severance payment equal to one year's base salary plus pro rata bonus if she is terminated by the Company without cause, if she terminates her employment for good reason, or if her employment is terminated within one year following a change in control of the Company (other than for cause), as described on page 36.